 • A special citation read at a meeting.

-• Specific awards such as Rookie of the Year, Most Valuable Team Member, Green Angel, Green Knight, etc. as developed by your service unit team, committee, or group.
+• Specific awards such as Rookie of the Year, Most Valuable Team Member, Green Angel, Green Knight, etc. as developed by your Girl Scout community (service unit) team, committee, or group.

 • Fun awards such as breath mints (‘you take my breath away’), note cards (‘for a noteworthy achievement’), or batteries (‘you’ve added energy to our group’).